-The Student Veteran Fund is available to assist eligible students who experience undue financial hardship while attending Sussex.
-Applications for the SVF can be obtained from the Student-Veteran's Office.
-These applications must be submitted to the Student-Veterans Coordinator for consideration.
+The Student Veteran Emergency Relief (SVER) fund is available to assist eligible students who experience undue financial hardship while attending .
+Applications for the SVER can be obtained from the Veteran Services Office or the Veterans' Resource Center.
+These applications must be submitted to the Veteran Services Coordinator for consideration.